 Through an entire chapter, we are constantly being reminded that this woman is not an Israelite.
 She does not come under the covenant.
 Why?
-The following are a portion of the people excluded from the congregation of Israel:
+The following verse lists a portion of the people excluded from the congregation of Israel:

 Keep the Ammonites and the Moabites out!
-Even to the tenth generation, none of them shall enter the congregation of the lord forever.
-Commentators think that this tenth generation does not mean that you can count down 10 generations, but because they could not enter the congregation forever, therefore the tenth generation is generic—it could go on, and on.
+Even to the tenth generation, none of them shall enter the congregation of the Lord forever.
+Commentators think that this tenth generation does not mean that you can count down 10 generations, but because they could not enter the congregation forever, therefore the tenth generation is generic—it could go on and on.
 That is tough.
+Why?

 Keep the Moabites and the Ammonites out of Israel.
 Do not even seek their peace.
 Do not even hope that they prosper.

 He has something to say.
-He is got some business to do publicly with his near kinsmen.
-Boaz redeems Ruth, and marries her.
+He has got some business to do publicly with his near kinsmen.
+Boaz redeems Ruth and marries her.
 She entered the congregation of the Lord in her own generation.
 Amazing!

 At the end of the book, she is lauded and praised because she has become the ancestor of king David, the greatest king and the founder of a great dynasty that is still to this day in this world ruling over a large portion of Israel.
 And we have our Savior, the King of Kings, Jesus Christ, to sit on that throne forever.

-Remember I told you, these things prefigure the New Covenant in an Old Covenant book.
+Remember, I told you that these things prefigure the New Covenant in an Old Covenant book.